 1. Personal records maintained by university employees which are in the sole possession of the maker and are not accessible or revealed to any other person except a temporary substitute;

 2. Employment records unless the employment records are contingent on the fact that the employee is a student;

 3. Records maintained by Campus Safety solely for law enforcement purposes;

 4. Medical treatment records – records created and maintained by the Health Center and Counseling Center (health records may be reviewed by a physician or psychologist of the student’s choosing).
 These are maintained under the provisions of the Washington Administrative Code;

 5. Pastoral counseling records maintained by the University Pastors; and

 6. Alumni records containing information about a student after he/she is no longer attending the university, and which do not relate to the person as a student.

 Annual Notification to Parents of Students & Currently Enrolled Eligible Students

-Parents of students, and currently enrolled eligible students will be notified of their FERPA rights annually by publication of the PLU FERPA Policy in the Student Handbook.
-Notices of students' right of review of the policy in the Office of Student Life may also appear in the Schedule of Classes and the university Catalog.
+Parents of students, and currently enrolled eligible students will be notified of their FERPA rights annually by publication of the PLU FERPA Policy on the Registrar’s Office website.

 The following is a list of the types of education records that Pacific Lutheran University maintains, their locations, and their custodians.